Installing using Docker

 You can upgrade to a newer version of tensorflow-model-server with:

-Serving.
-If you want to install a specific branch (such as a release branch),
+If you want to build from a specific branch (such as a release branch), pass

 git clone command.

-It's possible to compile using some platform specific instruction sets (e.g.
+It's also possible to compile using specific instruction sets (e.g. AVX).

-in the documentation, you can add the flags
+bazel build in the documentation, simply add the